lucasbittar/gostack-challenge-03/README.md

 - Create a single user with admin capabilities to add/edit recipients
 - Recipients management

+### To do ###
+- Setup emails on creating and canceling orders
+- Update README with new functionalities

 ### Instructions ###
 ```
 yarn install && yarn dev